Facebook

 Seat Doesn’t Recline Flat

 One setback for this stroller is that the front seat doesn’t recline much.
 That’s not ideal because when your little one naps, they will be sitting upright.
-On the other hand, it does mean your older child has more room on the padded bench seat in the rear.
+On the other hand, it means your older child has more room on the padded bench seat in the rear.

 Small Sun Canopy

-The adjustable sun canopy does not seem to provide much cover from the sun or rain.
-You might also have to remove the canopy altogether when using an infant car seat.
+The adjustable sun canopy doesn’t provide much cover from the sun or rain.
+You might also have to remove the canopy when using an infant car seat.

 Product Specs